-Each year, hundreds of millions of pounds in grants, loans, awards and other funds are on offer to help businesses:
+Each year, hundreds of millions of pounds in grants, as well as finance such as loans and equity investment, are on offer to help SMEs undertake an array of business-related projects and activities.

 • retrain and employ new staff